-Should you have any medications that require cold storage we will not be able to accommodate those needs while on the trek.
-For all vital medications, it is highly recommended that you bring twice what you would need for the duration of the Trek.
-One batch goes with you on the Trek.
-One batch stays with the Health Lodge at the Summit in case of any unforeseen accidents.
+Should you have any medications that require cold storage we will not be able to accommodate those needs while on the trip.
+For all vital medications, it is highly recommended that you bring twice what you would need for the duration of the trip.
+One batch goes with you on the trip.
+One batch will stay with the Health Lodge at the Summit in case of any unforeseen accidents.